Please ensure Javascript is enabled for purposes of website accessibility

 Rome Fiumicino Airport is about 20 miles from the city center of Rome, and there exist several different options to get from the Vatican or the Rome City Center to Rome Airport.
 Having been to Rome a few times, we explored several of the options and I thought I would share what we learned about the different options from Rome city center to Rome Airport.
 I also have a guide on the best way to get from Rome Fiumicino Airport to Rome city center, if you’re looking to make this a round trip.

-Note that this is a guideline between Rome Fiumicino Airport to the city center of Rome – If you’re flying in to Rome Ciampino airport, you might want to try Best way to get from Rome city center to Ciampino Airport.
+Note that this is a guideline between Rome Fiumicino Airport to the city center of Rome – If you’re flying in to Rome Ciampino airport, you might want to try the best way to get from Rome city center to Ciampino Airport.

 Taxi from Rome to Rome Fiumicino

-Taking a taxi from Rome Airport to the city center is going to be your most convenient option, and as always, convenience comes with a price.
+Taking a taxi from the Vatican or the Rome city center to Rome Fiumicino airport is going to be your most convenient option, and as always, convenience comes with a price.
 Don’t you guys remember reading about the truth of the Traveler’s Triangle?

-A taxi from Rome Airport to the city center should cost 55 Euros if you are “inside the walls”.
+A taxi from Rome city center or the Vatican to Rome Airport (FCO) should cost 55 Euros if you are “inside the walls”.

 a white sign with black text and numbers